Testable Predictions

 📄 Open derivation in Part IIf.
 Wide Binary Stars

-Wide binary systems couple to the horizon via a distinct kinematic resonance channel, predicting a gravity boost factor different from the galactic (structural) one:
+Wide binary systems couple to the horizon via a distinct kinematic resonance channel, predicting a boost factor different from the galactic (structural) one:

 📄 Open derivation in Part II2.
 Relativistic & Gravitational Predictions

-4 predictionsa.
-Resolution of GR Singularities
+5 predictionsa.
+Suggesting resolution of GR Singularities

 Black holes become energetically saturated, non-singular regions.